 Yes, I suppose that anyone can give anything a name of their own.
 Whether it’s your car, house, or pet rock, you may give it a name that you like.
 Go for it!

 No, star names can not be “sold.”
 Only the International Astronomical Union officially names stars.
 Some stars have names passed down through the ages.
 Most stars named by the IAU simply have numbers and coordinates.
 The IAU hasn’t taken on any new names for stars for years and probably won’t again.

 So, what about these services that “sell” stars?
 It’s an interesting story.
 In 1998, the New York City Department of Consumer Affairs issued a violation notice to the International Star Registry.
 You’re not supposed to sell something you don’t own, and the ISR is not an astronomical body of any kind, let alone the one that officially names things.

 For $54 (much more if framed), purchasers receive a one-page star chart with a single dot circled, and a fancy parchment proclaiming that henceforth this star will be known as Brittany, or whatever.

 But no astronomer, no observatory, no actual star atlas, nobody remotely connected with astronomy will ever call this star “Madison” even if it explodes into a supernova that gains worldwide attention.
 Who then, will identify the star with your name?
 Only that company.

 The reason they beat the rap and stayed in business is that there really is no law against renaming anything, as long as you avoid trademarks or celebrity names.

-Or, just do what we do—watch them twinkle—and wonder!
+Or, just do what I do—watch them twinkle—and wonder!